gillespilon/python_clases/python_oop_tutorial_classes_instances.md

-# Python OOP tutorial---classes and instances
+# Python OOP tutorial&mdash;classes and instances

 Why use classes?
 They logically group our data (attributes) and functions (methods) in a way that is easy to use, resue, and build upon.